Welcome to today's edition of the Rush 24-7 podcast.

 So now when we call Obama a professor, we are racist.

-It's perhaps ironic then that Ogletree, who represented Anita Hill now sees a bit of the uppity label being placed on Obama.
+It's perhaps ironic then that Ogletree, who represented Anita Hill, now sees a bit of the uppity label being placed on Obama.

 This is two different kinds of uppity that are being discussed about here.

-So now is professor the P word.
+So now is professor the P-word?

 The idea that he's not one of us, Ogletree says of the professor label.

-They didn't think of him as uppity, they were being selfish.
+They didn't think of him as uppity.

 They didn't like feeling guilty over our racist past slavery, and so they thought pulling the lever for Obama would absolve them.

-It wasn't for his policies, as we are now quickly learning what Clarence Thomas meant by uppity, meaning he wasn't a liberal black.
+What Clarence Thomas meant by uppity, meaning he wasn't a liberal black.

-When Clarence Thomas says uppity black thinks for himself means he's off the reservation, so to speak.
+When Clarence Thomas says uppity black thinks for himself, means he's off the reservation, so to speak.

-He's not following the civil rights speech codes set forth by the Reverend Jackson.
+He's not following the civil rights speech codes set forth by the Reverend Zach and Al Sharpton, whoever else is in charge of them.

 He is an elitist.